anadellarosa/brain-tumor-classification-cnn/README.md

 # Brain Tumor Classification using CNN and Transfer Learning

-This project implements a deep learning model for automatic classification of brain tumors using MRI images.
+Deep learning model for automatic brain tumor classification from MRI images using a Convolutional Neural Network (CNN) and transfer learning with the VGG16 architecture.

-The model is based on transfer learning using the VGG16 architecture pre-trained on ImageNet.
+---

-## Problem
+## Project Overview

 Brain tumor classification from MRI images is an important task in medical image analysis and computer-aided diagnosis.

-The objective of this project is to automatically classify MRI images into four categories:
+The goal of this project is to develop a deep learning model capable of automatically classifying brain MRI images into four categories:

-- Glioma
+* Glioma
-- Meningioma
+* Meningioma
-- Pituitary tumor
+* Pituitary tumor
-- No tumor
+* No tumor

+The model uses transfer learning to leverage previously learned visual features from large image datasets and adapt them to the medical imaging domain.

+---

 ## Dataset

-MRI images dataset obtained from Kaggle.
+The dataset consists of brain MRI images obtained from a public dataset on Kaggle.

-Classes:
+Classes included in the dataset:

-- Glioma
+* Glioma
-- Meningioma
+* Meningioma
-- Pituitary
+* Pituitary tumor
-- No tumor
+* No tumor

-## Model

-Transfer Learning with VGG16.

-Steps:
+The dataset was divided into training and testing sets to evaluate the model’s performance.

+---

-1. Image preprocessing
+## Image Preprocessing

-2. Data augmentation
+Before training the model, several preprocessing techniques were applied:

+* Image resizing to **224 × 224 pixels**
-3. Feature extraction using VGG16
+* Normalization using `preprocess_input()` from the VGG16 module
+* Conversion of images to the format expected by the pre-trained network

+---

+## Data Augmentation

+To improve model generalization and reduce overfitting, **data augmentation** techniques were applied:

+* Random rotation
+* Zoom
+* Horizontal flipping
+* Horizontal and vertical shifts

+These transformations were implemented using `ImageDataGenerator`.

+---

+## Model Architecture

+The model is based on **Transfer Learning** using the VGG16 architecture pre-trained on ImageNet.

+Key steps:

+1. Load VGG16 without the fully connected top layers
+2. Freeze convolutional layers to preserve learned visual features
+3. Add custom dense layers for classification
-4. Custom classification layers
+4. Train the final layers on the MRI dataset

-5. Training and evaluation
+This approach allows the model to perform well even with a relatively limited medical dataset.

+---

-## Training configuration
+## Training Configuration

-- Optimizer: Adam
+* Optimizer: **Adam**
-- Loss function: categorical_crossentropy
+* Loss function: **categorical_crossentropy**
-- Batch size: 32
+* Batch size: **32**
-- Epochs: 20
+* Epochs: **20**
-- EarlyStopping used to avoid overfitting
+* EarlyStopping used to prevent overfitting

+---

 ## Results

-Accuracy: **92%**

-The model shows strong performance across all classes using precision, recall and F1-score metrics.
+The model achieved an overall accuracy of:

+**Accuracy: 92%**

+Evaluation metrics such as **precision, recall and F1-score** show strong performance across all tumor classes.

+This demonstrates the effectiveness of convolutional neural networks for medical image classification tasks.

+---

-## Technologies
+## Technologies Used

-- Python
+* Python
-- TensorFlow / Keras
+* TensorFlow / Keras
-- NumPy
+* NumPy
-- Matplotlib
+* Matplotlib
-- Google Colab
+* Google Colab

+---

+## Project Structure

+brain-tumor-classification-cnn

+* brain_tumor_classification.ipynb
+* project_presentation.pdf
+* README.md

+---

-## Authors
+## Author

-Ana Laura Della Rosa
+**Ana Laura Della Rosa**

-Biomedical Engineer interested in AI and Machine Learning for healthcare.
+Biomedical Engineer interested in Artificial Intelligence, Machine Learning and medical imaging applications.